 Afghan Refugee Family Support

 The Church of the Messiah and the Rotary Club of Rhinebeck are committed to supporting the family until they can be completely independent.
 We hope to raise the funds necessary for that support from the wider community.
-If you would like to made a financial donation to support housing and care for this wonderful family, please make your donation using the donate button below or sending your check made out the Church of the Messiah, memoed “Afghan family support” and mailed to the church at P.O.
+If you would like to make a financial donation to support housing and care for this wonderful family, please DONATE ONLINE HERE or send your check made out to the Church of the Messiah, memo’ed “Afghan family support” and mailed to the church at P.O.
 Box 248, Rhinebeck, NY 12572.
 Both online and donations by check should be noted as support for the Afghan family.

 Our community has always been very generous and we hope you will consider a donation to help this family build a new life here in Rhinebeck.